davidjbradshaw/eslint-config-adjunct/README.md

 ### Library Plugins

 These plugins will be loaded in based on your project `dependencies` in `package.json`.
-If a supported library is part of your project then it's related esLint plugin will be loaded.
+If a supported library is part of your project then it's related esLint plugins will be loaded.
 The following packages are supported:

 - [eslint-plugin-fsa]() - (Redux)
 - [eslint-plugin-ramda]()